Football glove cuts

 Rollfinger cut

 This cut wraps the fingers in latex.
 The sensations are opposed to those of the negative cut.
 The latex surface in contact with the ball is larger and provides much more cushioning since, even though the thickness is the same, it isn’t as tight and, consequently, has more padding.
 However, the sensation of contact with the ball is not that much for this very same reason, because the tension of the latex is quite low.
-Just like the negative cut, it has some variations:
+Just like the negative cut, it has some variations.

 - Maximum latex surface in those areas that take part in blockings.